 Stefania Pinsone has invented details of landscape void of human presence, labyrinths, indefinite corridors, mazes, cellular structures.
 The artist never use any human entity, nor is any humanoid passage perceived.
 The structure could be considered a projection of the human brain, the mechanisms that drives the neuronal system or the connections that are inside a complex organism.
 As they relate to the structure of the brain.

-The large sphere of Isolationism in the foreground is compressed by walls with vertical niches,before our eyes in with its rotating band structure that shows interior between one revolution and another.
+The large sphere of Isolationism in the foreground is compressed by walls with vertical niches, before our eyes in with its rotating band structure that shows the interior between one revolution and another.
 Around the perimeter it has an intense light.
-Intuitively blinding like a metallic sun. similar to a kubrickian spaceship that moves in the territories of brain connectivity.
+Intuitively blinding like a metallic sun, similar to a Kubrickian spaceship that moves in the territories of brain connectivity.

 Gianluca Marziani critical review